anamritraj/anandamritraj.in/src/pages/learning-vim-in-quarantine-part-1.md

 ---

 Wow, it has been a long time since I wrote anything on this blog.
 To be honest the last year was a bit too much.
-And surpisingly this year is no better.
+And surprisingly this year is no better.

 Anyways, just like everyone, I am using this quarantine to skill up and make good use of it.
 I am picking up things I always wanted to do and one of those things was learning Vim.